keqianli/concept_based_relevance/README.md

 This is the software repository for concept based relevance query.
 Given one set of concepts, it will retrieve a set of relevance documents, in the form of a relevance score for each document.

-For more concrete execution instruction please go to `main/` folder.
+For more concrete execution instruction please go to the `main/` folder.